chrobaks/DomGrid.js/README.md

 - Experience in Javascript (min.
 1 year)
 - Experience in OOP (Javascript, min.
 1 year)

 ### Where to use

 DomGrid is NOT like angular or react, you have to write much more code, if you start with.

 You can build your own version cycle up to the requirements of your Application, not of the Framework you are using.

 ### Structure

+- config
+  - test.js
+- src
+  - component
+    - ComponentName
+      - ComponentName.js
+      - ComponentName.scss (optional)
-- js
+  - element
-- - DomGrid.js
+      - ElementName
-- - GridModal.js
+          - ElementName.js
-- - GridComponent.js
+          - ElementName.scss (optional)
-- - GridElement.js
+  - service
-- - GridUi.js
+      - ServiceName
-- - component/
+          - ServiceName.js
-- - element/
+          - ServiceName.scss (optional)
+  - index.js // entrypoint of the app
-- - service/
+- index.html

-- css
+- webpack.config.js
-- - domgrid.css
+-
 ### Documentation

 #### DomGrid.js